formlio/forml/docs/workflow/index.rst

     flow = LabelExtractor(column='foo') >> NaNImputer() >> RFC(max_depth=3)

+The typically counterintuitive feature of any DAG-based frameworks is that execution of these expressions *builds* a DAG rather than *performing* the actual processing functions (which happens separately in a completely different context).

-Given the implementation of the particular operators, this single expression might render a workflow with the two *train* and *apply* task graphs visualized as follows:
+Given the implementation of the particular operators used in the previous example, this single expression might render a workflow with the two *train* and *apply* task graphs visualized as follows:

 .. md-mermaid::
     :name: flowcharts